Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Design of Covariance Samplers

-Designing covariance samplers using non-uniform sampling involves manipulating \emph{difference sets}, which contain all possible distances between elements of another set: \begin{mydefinition} \emph{ The difference set of $\aset\subset \zset$, denoted as $\Delta(\aset)$, is defined as:}
+Designing {sparse} samplers involves manipulating \emph{difference sets}, which contain all possible distances between elements of another set: \begin{mydefinition} \emph{ The difference set of $\aset\subset \zset$, denoted as $\Delta(\aset)$, is defined as:}

-\end{mydefinition} This set operation\footnote{The concept of difference set is similar to the \emph{difference coarray} used in the context of aperture synthesis for incoherent imaging~\cite{hoctor1990coarray}.} is equivalent to a morphological dilation of $\aset$ by itself followed by intersection with the set of non-negative integers~\cite{serra}.
-Note that the difference set considers no repetition of elements, i.e., every distance shows up at most once.
+\end{mydefinition} Note that the difference set considers no repetition of elements, i.e., every distance shows up at most once.
 The cardinality of $\Delta(\aset)$ is upper bounded by one plus the number of unordered subsets of $\aset$ with two elements: